NacreousDawn596/PyDownify/README.md

 it supports now *Android* (termux) too ! ;)

-and the playlists are displayed on you file manager on a folder named "PyDownify" so yeah, that's all...
+and the playlists are displayed on you file manager on the /sdcard/Music folder ^^ so yeah, that's all...

 @android_users ***enjoy!*** lol